 I don’t care about using tools that can do all the platforms because I don’t need a tool that can do all the platforms.
 This only works because I’m already using Facebook’s built-in scheduler.

 I do highly recommend that if you’re focusing on Facebook marketing, that you use their built-in scheduler and try to avoid using third-party software for it.

-Here's a question for you that I loved to find out.
-What is your favourite social media tool?
+Here’s a question for you that I loved to find out.
+What is your favorite social media tool?
 Please let me know in the comments.

 Let’s talk about Pinterest now.
 My favorite Pinterest software is Tailwind.

 Now Pinterest’s social media is really great for people who blog or — if say you are a business owner that has education to share with people.
 You have some knowledge that you need to share with your audience.